 Few Sundays ago after a worship service, as I was accompanying one of my high school best friends to the parking lot, one of them enthusiastically told me, “Trudy, at one point, I could not understand the Bible and so I prayed.
 Then suddenly, the chapter made sense and He really talked to me.
 He even called me a fool!”

 After I pointed out the post-it note to my Churchmates, we decided to post Bible verses on the wall, too.
-Then with an excited tone, my best friend told me, “Let’s write the verse about the birds!
-(Luke 12:22-26.
+Then with an excited tone, my best friend told me, “Let’s write the verse about the birds!”
+She was referring to Luke 12:22-26.

-And just last Sunday, our Pastor’s witty message was “God loves you because He takes care of the birds”.
-Yes, Luke 12:22-26 was ‘coincidentally’ shared to me again.
+And just last Sunday, our Pastor’s witty message was “God loves you because He takes care of the birds.”
+Yes, Luke 12:22-26 was “coincidentally” shared to me again.
 Only this time, it is with Matthew 6:25-34.

 This past week was full of worries.
 Wait, let me rephrase that: This past week, I have been worrying about things that I should not worry about.
 I was worried about the clothes I should wear, the food that I should eat, the amount of money I should save and spend, the workload that I need to accomplish, plans for next year, what people would say about me and everything that God told me not to worry about.